coderefinery/social-coding/talk.md

 ### License: GNU GPL or GNU Affero GPL

-- If the cake is a part of the menu, the famous restaurant has to share the recipes of the **entire menu**.
+- If the cake is a part of the menu, the famous restaurant has to .emph[share the recipes of the entire menu].
 - You can use their improved recipe and improve it further:

 <img src="img/cake-2.svg" style="width: 15%;"/>